Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: The Red Hot Potato algorithm

 \begin{itemize} \item If the edge coming out of node 1 is black, move that edge from $A$ to $B$ to form a new pair $\{C,D\}$ (where now $D$ has the edge out of node 1).

-\item Suppose the edge coming out of node 1 is red.
-We move the edges designated by the \textbf{crabwalk}, defined as follows.
-Create a graph with the same node set as $A$, and with edge set the set of all red edges from $A$ and $B$.
-Color the edges coming from $A$ dark red and the edges coming from $B$ light red (dashed).
-This is the crabwalk graph.
-The crabwalk begins by moving along the dark red edge coming out of $1$.
+\item If the edge coming out of node 1 is red, then we move the edges designated by the \textbf{crabwalk}, defined as follows.
+Create a graph with the same node set as $F$, and with edge set the set of all red edges from $F$ and $R$.
+Color the edges coming from $F$ dark red and the edges coming from $R$ light red (dashed).
+This is the crabwalk colored graph.
+We will always move forward along dark red edges (edges from $F$), and backward along light red edges (edges from $R$).

+If the edge out of node $1$ is in $F$, then we begin by moving forward along the dark red edge coming out of $1$, changing its color to light red starting with the tail of the edge and then coloring the head.
+Changing the color half an edge at a time becomes relevant in the proof of Lemma \ref{Parity}.
 We continue along that meta-edge until we reach a node that has a light red edge going into it.
-We travel backwards along the light red meta-edge until we reach a node that has a dark red edge coming out of it.
-Then we travel forward along the dark red meta-edge until we reach a node that has a light red edge going into it.
+We travel backwards along the light red meta-edge, changing first the head of the edge to dark red and then the tail to dark red, until we reach a node that has a dark red edge coming out of it.
+Then we travel forward along the dark red meta-edge, changing it to light red, until we reach a node that has a light red edge going into it.
 We continue in this manner until we have reached either node 2 or node 1.

+If the edge out of node $1$ is in $R$, then let $i\in \{1,2\}$ be the node that $1$ is rooted at, that is to say that there is a meta-edge $1\to i$.
+Then we begin by moving backwards along the light red edge coming into node $i$, changing first the head of the edge to dark red and then the tail.
+We continue moving backwards along the meta-edge until we reach a node that has a dark red edge coming out of it.
+Then we travel forward along the dark red meta-edge, changing it to light red, and so on until we have reached either node 2 or node 1.

-We then change the color of each of the edges we traveled along, so the dark edges become light and the light ones become dark.
-Returning to graphs $A$ and $B$, we move the red meta-edges that changed color in the crabwalk.
+Returning to graphs $F$ and $R$, we move the red meta-edges that changed color in the crabwalk, so that all dark red edges are in $F$ and all light red ones are in $R$.
 Figure \ref{crabwalk} gives an example of the crabwalk.

 \end{itemize}